 - The first set consists of those Extensions which may appear only in Mobile IP control messages (those sent to and from UDP port number 434).
-Currently, the following Types are defined for Extensions appearing in Mobile IP control messages: - 32 Mobile-Home Authentication - 33 Mobile-Foreign Authentication - 34 Foreign-Home Authentication - The second set consists of those extensions which may appear only in ICMP Router Discovery messages [4].
-Currently, Mobile IP defines the following Types for Extensions appearing in ICMP Router Discovery messages: - One-byte Padding (encoded with no Length nor Data field) - 16 Mobility Agent Advertisement 19 Prefix-Lengths
+In this document, the following Types are defined for Extensions appearing in Mobile IP control messages:

+- 32 Mobile-Home Authentication

+- 33 Mobile-Foreign Authentication

+- 34 Foreign-Home Authentication

+- The second set consists of those extensions which may appear only in ICMP Router Discovery messages [10].
+In this document, the following Types are defined for Extensions appearing in ICMP Router Discovery messages:

+- 0 One-byte Padding (encoded with no Length nor Data field)

+- 16 Mobility Agent Advertisement

+- 19 Prefix-Lengths

 Each individual Extension is described in detail in a separate section later in this document.
-Up-to-date values for these Extension Type numbers are specified in the most recent "Assigned Numbers" [20].
+Up-to-date values for these Extension Type numbers are specified in the most recent "Assigned Numbers" [40].